guitarpawat/coinpurse/README.md

 ## Abstract class

-Abstract classses is like an interface but you can write some codes to use it in subclasses without writing the same code in each class again.
+Abstract classes is like an interface but you can write some codes to use it in subclasses without writing the same code in each class again.

+## Observer

+Purse class has extends Observable, so you can create any class to receive the event when it's fire.
+You can create and add the observer to the Main class.